zigpy/bellows/README.md

 [![Build Status](https://travis-ci.org/zigpy/bellows.svg?branch=master)](https://travis-ci.org/zigpy/bellows)
 [![Coverage](https://coveralls.io/repos/github/zigpy/bellows/badge.svg?branch=master)](https://coveralls.io/github/zigpy/bellows?branch=master)

-`bellows` is a Python 3 library implemention for the [zigpy](https://github.com/zigpy/zigpy) project to add Zigbee radio support for Silicon Labs EM35x ("Ember") and EFR32 ("Mighty Gecko") based Zigbee coordinator devices using the EZSP (EmberZNet Serial Protocol) interface.
+`bellows` is a Python 3 library implementation for the [zigpy](https://github.com/zigpy/zigpy) project to add Zigbee radio support for Silicon Labs EM35x ("Ember") and EFR32 ("Mighty Gecko") based Zigbee coordinator devices using the EZSP (EmberZNet Serial Protocol) interface.

 The project can be used as a stand-alone library, however, the main goal of this project is to add native support for EmberZNet Zigbee radio based USB stick devices (a.k.a.
 "Ember" and "Mighty Gecko" based adapters/dongles/modules) to Home Assistant's built-in ZHA (Zigbee Home Automation) integration component, allowing Home Assistant with such hardware to nativly support direct control of compatible Zigbee devices, such as; Philips HUE, GE, Ledvance, Osram Lightify, Xiaomi/Aqara, IKEA Tradfri, Samsung SmartThings, and many more.

 - https://www.home-assistant.io/integrations/zha/

 bellows interacts with the Zigbee Network Coprocessor (NCP) with EmberZNet PRO Zigbee coordinator firmware using the EZSP protocol serial interface APIs via via UART for Silicon Labs EM35x and EFR32 Zigbee radio module/chips hardware.
-The library currectly supports the Silicon Labs EZSP (EmberZNet Serial Protocol) API versions v4/v5/v6/v7/v8 for Silabs older EM35x "Ember" and their newer EFR32 "Mighty Gecko" SoCs using ASH or SPI protocols over a serial interface.
+The library currenetly supports the Silicon Labs EZSP (EmberZNet Serial Protocol) API versions v4/v5/v6/v7/v8 for Silabs older EM35x "Ember" and their newer EFR32 "Mighty Gecko" SoCs using ASH or SPI protocols over a serial interface.
 The implementation of the SPI protocol assumes that the SPI provides a TTY-like software interface to the application, or is otherwise abstracted via the ZigBeePort interface.

 ## Hardware requirement